stijlist/enough/README.md

 Snapshot forecasts in the graph & display them at a smaller size.

-Center the forecast chart.

-Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation.

 Provide more powerful event specifications - recurring events, periodic events, and events that change over time.

 Make the user interface for creating new life events accessible from the chart UI.